 Adults grow to around 30-36mm in length, and their offspring, or larva, take around 7 to 12 days to fully mature.

 The Horse Fly

-The bane of the farmer’s existence, the Horse Fly, known scientifically as “tabanidae” pose particular problems when it comes to livestock.
+Horse flies, scientifically known as “tabanidae,” are the bane of every farmer’s existence.
 Female Horse Flies are known to be relentless biters and especially plague horses, cows and pets.
 These frequent biting attacks can cause weight loss in many animals.
 Humans are not safe from the bites of female Horse Flies either, and they can be extremely painful too.

 Their mouth parts can be likened to tiny knives that function to slash open skin in a scissor-like motion.
 Male Horse Flies on the other hand mainly snack on pollen and nectar.
 Adults usually reach up to 25 mm in length and are recognisable by their black or dark brown colour with black or green eyes.
 Where males have contiguous eyes, which means “touching” or “together in a sequence,” females have eyes that are widely separated.
 This makes it easy to differentiate between the two.

 Typically dwelling in the undisturbed, quiet areas of your home, such as spaces between the walls and attics or basements, Cluster Flies are suckers for warm places.
 This is because they need to hibernate over the winter months.
 On sunnier days, you may notice large groups of these flies near your windows basking in the warm sunlight.
 Known scientifically as “Pollenia rudis,” these flies are recognisable by their dark olive or grey thorax which is coated in golden or brown hairs.

 When at rest, their wings overlap noticeably.
 You may notice that when in flight, the Cluster Fly almost appears “sluggish,” which makes them slightly easier to swat than your typical house fly.